If you are researching adoption, you’ve likely seen tons of adoption terms. However, very few people know what these terms mean.

-This is an important term that is used instead of “give up for adoption” or “give up the baby”.
+This term describes a birth mother who has made the decision to place her baby for adoption.
+This term is used instead of “give up for adoption” or “give up the baby.”
 When a birth mother places her child for adoption, she has made a conscious decision for her child’s future.
-She hasn’t “given up”.
+She hasn’t “given up.”

 Match with a Family